The 11 players who played just one Premier League game for Liverpool

 It was his third senior game, after a couple of cup outings, but also his last.

 Raven spent a fair chunk of his career with Carlisle, and north of the border with Inverness Caledonian Thistle, but moved closer to home in 2018 when he joined non-league Warrington Town.
+He played his final season in 2020-21 at Marine before returning to Warrington to become assistant manager.

 With opportunities so hard to come by at Anfield, Raven himself took the brave step of cancelling his contract early.